airframesio/docs/docs/feeding/Docker.md

 CMD ["-o", "4", "-i", "<STATION ID>", "-j", "feed.acars.io:5550", "-r", "<ACARS SDR SERIAL>", "130.025", "130.425", "130.450", "131.125", "131.425", "131.550"]
 ```

-In the above Dockerfile, you will need to put the serial number of the SDR you are going to use for ACARS in the CMD line, replacing the <ACARS SDR SERIAL/> template.
+In the above Dockerfile, you will need to put the serial number of the SDR you are going to use for ACARS in the CMD line, replacing the `<ACARS SDR SERIAL>` template.

 Your identifier (indicated by the -i parameter) can be whatever you want it to be.
 Our recommendation is to use the XX-YYYYZ format, where XX is a two-digit representation of your initials or other personal id (mine is MJ), YYYY is the nearest airport to you (mine is KCVO) and Z is the receiver number (in case you have multiple in the same locale).
 You are welcome to add additional identifiers to the end of it (such as -ACARS or -VDL2) to further clarify your station identification.
-Replace the <STATION ID/> with your identifier.
+Replace the  `<STATION ID>` with your identifier.

 Also, update the list of frequencies to those appropriate for your region.
 See the [Airframes About Page](https://app.airframes.io/about) for a current list of frequencies.